pitosalas/cleancont/output/2007-02-28-google-maps-traffic-information.md

 ---
 title: "Google Maps traffic information"
 subtitle: "One more reason to Love Google!
-Check out [this post](http://lifehacker.com/software/google-maps/goo..."
+Check out this post"
 category: "298"
 tags: []
 date: "2007-02-28"